Request a Quote Today

 Benefits of the IoT

-The IoT promises a major paradigm shift in the way we work and think about our equipment, while making our labs more and more efficient everyday.
+The IoT promises a major paradigm shift in the way we work and think about our equipment, while making our labs more and more efficient every day.
 While many equipment and benefits will be common to all labs, some may be particular to the specific type of laboratory that you manage.
 Do as much research as possible when researching what options are available for your lab in the IoT.

 Security and the IoT

-As with most technologies there is a potential for security risks to IoT devices.
+As with most technologies, there is a potential for security risks to IoT devices.
 Whether due to errors in device design or programming, or concerning privacy and confidentiality of the data collected, you must ensure that the IoT in your lab is safe and private from these oversights.

 More importantly, active attacks on the IoT for criminal purposes are far more prevalent, and security against these attacks must be ensured.
-Once the security of a single device is compromised it can be leveraged to launch attacks against other components in the network.
+Once the security of a single device is compromised, it can be leveraged to launch attacks against other components in the network.
 These attacks can be used to capture your data, add and create problems in your existing data, or to maliciously sabotage and damage equipment in your lab.
 Many current IoT devices were not designed with security in mind, so keep this in mind when implementing your devices.

 Best Practices in Security